openflighthpc/retype-documentation/README.md

-# Alces-Retype-Documentation
+# OpenFlightHPC-Retype-Documentation

-An overhaul and update of Alces Flight documentation using Retype.
+An overhaul and update of OpenflightHPC documentation using Retype.

 ## Overview

-What is it?

-## Installation

-How is it installed?

-## Configuration

-Any required or optional configuration?
+The documentation describes how to use certain tools in the flight user suite, some basic examples of how to use linux, and workflows and walkthroughs to help guide users.

 ## Operation

-How do you use it?
+See the [Retype documentation](https://retype.com/) for information on how to create an editable local copy of the documentation.

 # Contributing